Open Source Intelligence

 • News Aggregators: Using news aggregator tools to collect articles from various sources and identify trends or emerging threats.

-• RSS Feeds: Subscribing to RSS feeds from reputable news sites to stay updated on relevant news and developments.
+• RSS Feeds: Subscribing to RSS feeds from news sites to stay updated on relevant news and developments.

 • Archived Content: Accessing cached and archived versions of news articles through services like the Wayback Machine to view historical data.